+This solo woman traveling in India has again fallen in love with this magical land.
+When solo female travel in India, the tour guides take an important role.
+My tour guide is from Kerala and passionately showing me how beautiful his hometown is.
 The vast green meadow extends beyond the azure lakes and the last rays of the sun on the surrounding mountain tops create a fantasy-like vision.
-And this solo woman traveler has again fallen in love with this magical land.
-My tour guide is from this place and passionately showing me how beautiful his hometown is.
 I am walking on the soft grass along with a group of local women.
 They made me learn today how powerfully and happily women live in India.
-Not only this, they inspired me to write my experience as a solo woman traveling in India.
+Not just that, they inspired me to write my experience as a solo woman traveler in India.

 One thing I can tell that India is not for all but for those who come here with an open mind and accept its wonderfully diverse culture.
 Traveling in India alone is safe for a female traveler if she learns and applies some basic rules during her trip to India.
 India is modern and very old, very advanced and backward, wet and very dry, cool and very hot, threatening but truly safe.
-So it needs hard research before a solo traveler, especially a female traveler visits India.
+So it needs hard research when a solo traveler, especially solo female travel in India.

+When solo female travel in India, the question that strikes our mind is: Is India Safe?
 The first concern of a solo traveler is always safety.
-For women traveling alone in India, safety is sometimes the only concern that limits their journey within a few countries they feel safe.
+For women travelers, safety is sometimes the only concern that limits their journey within a few countries they feel safe.
 I say, “no place in the world is safe for women until and unless you act carefully”.
 My suggestion for my female friends traveling alone in India is not to stick only to what the media is saying.
 Instead, learn about India from travel blogs, journals, and if possible from your close friends.
 Otherwise, you will know the dark side of this country and skip the real essence of India that is soft, peaceful, delighting and safe.
-From your research, you can also prepare a list of the best places for a female solo traveler in India.
+From your research, you can also prepare a list of the best places for solo female travelers in India.

-Tips for a happy journey for a woman traveling in India alone
+Tips for a happy journey for solo female travel in India

 Plan your journey to India wisely

 India is vast not just in the area but a vast array of beliefs and practices rule this country.
-Solo travelers, especially females traveling alone in India often get confused about whether they are in the right zone or not.
+Solo travelers, especially when solo females travel in India, they often get confused about whether they are in the right zone or not.
 So, do some homework about the cultures and languages of popular tourist places in India.
 You can dress aggressively while on the beaches of Goa but avoid wearing a Zara frock in places like Varanasi or Haridwar.

 There are endless attractions in India scattered all over its vast land.
 Prior knowledge about India will help you save your time and act confidently.
 Explore the Indian climate because the vast land has a diverse climate.
 When one tourist place in India experiences the peak season another might have off-season at the same time.
 So make a list of the famous places in India with respect to climate and your interests.
-Some of the best solo female travel destinations in India are Delhi, Rajasthan, Rishikesh, Goa, Mumbai, Kerala, and Madhya Pradesh.
+Some of the best and safest places in India for solo female travelers are Delhi, Rajasthan, Rishikesh, Goa, Mumbai, Kerala, and Madhya Pradesh.

 Being a solo woman traveler doesn’t mean you will lock yourself in the hotel room.
 Try to be a happy traveler, not a perfect traveler.
 If you stick to perfection, enjoyment may skip out of your way.
 Plan an excursion and explore the lanes of the city and popular attractions by yourself.
 Travel yourself to the beaches, hill stations, religious places or national parks in India.
 This will make you learn about tipping, local transportation, etc. Visit the markets, try Indian dresses, and enjoy delicious food.

 Go for an adventure in Ladakh or Manali or visit the Andaman beaches for watersports.
 Enjoy a scenic journey to Shimla, Dharamshala or Mcleodganj.
 You can travel to some of the best solo female travel destinations in south India such as Ooty or Kodaikanal.
 Yoga or meditation is something you shouldn’t miss during your India trip.
 In the evening, make sure you visit the hotspots of the city to enjoy the nightlife.
-Parties at bars and pubs, live concerts, etc. are some of the activities that you can enjoy being a solo woman traveler in India.
+Parties at bars and pubs, live concerts, etc. are some of the activities to enjoy when solo women travel in India.

 Interact with the locals